apache/incubator-heron/README.md

 ## Update

-Currently, we are working on ensuring that Heron is easy to in a Mesos Cluster in AWS, Mesos/Aurora in AWS and in local laptop.
+Currently, we are working on ensuring that Heron is easy to run in a Mesos Cluster in AWS, Mesos/Aurora in AWS and in local laptop.
 Will post updates as we progress.

 ## Heron Documentation